Clever/sfncli/README.md

 - On startup, call [`CreateActivity`](http://docs.aws.amazon.com/step-functions/latest/apireference/API_CreateActivity.html) to register an [Activity](http://docs.aws.amazon.com/step-functions/latest/dg/concepts-activities.html) with Step Functions.
 - Begin polling [`GetActivityTask`](http://docs.aws.amazon.com/step-functions/latest/apireference/API_GetActivityTask.html) for tasks.
 - Get a task.
 Take the JSON input for the task and
-  - if it's a JSON object, use this as the last arg to the `cmd` passed to `sfncli`.
+  - if it's a JSON object, use this as the last arg to the `cmd` passed to `sfncli` (unless `-inputfile` is set, in which case write it to `WORK_DIR/input.json` and pass the file path as the argument).
   - if it's anything else (e.g. JSON array), an error is thrown.
   - if `_EXECUTION_NAME` is missing from the payload, an error is thrown
   - the `_EXECUTION_NAME` payload attribute value is added to the environment of the `cmd` as `_EXECUTION_NAME`.